 (…existing texts..)

 In this example, the AP MLD has three affiliated APs: AP 1 operates in the 2.4 GHz band, AP 2 operates in the 5 GHz band, and AP 3 operates in the 6 GHz band.
-Non-AP MLD initiates the multi-link setup procedure and non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA field of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA field of the Association Request frame is set to the MAC address of the AP 1.
+The non-AP(#15861) MLD initiates the multi-link setup procedure and non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD, i.e., the TA field of the Association Request frame is set to the MAC address of the non-AP STA 1 and the RA field of the Association Request frame is set to the MAC address of the AP 1.

 (…existing texts..)